 How Does a Bank Statement Mortgage Work?

-Whether you deposit income from your business directly into a personal bank account or from a separate business account affects how your income is calculated.
+Whether you deposit income from your business directly into a personal bank account or into a separate business account affects how your income is calculated.

 If you deposit income to your personal account from your business account, 100% of deposits can count toward calculating the bank statement mortgage you can afford.
 Without a separate business account, though, deposits to a personal account also receive an expense ratio.